MicrosoftDocs/Viva/Viva/solutions/write-annual-top-level-okrs.md

 - highpri
 search.appverid:
 - MET150
-description: "Learn how write annual OKRs at the top level of your organization using the 5Ps."
+description: "Learn how to write annual OKRs at the top level of your organization using the 5 Ps."
 ---

 # How to write annual, organizational OKRs using the “5 Ps”

 When first starting out with OKRs, we recommend starting from the top with the senior leadership team.
 Their first mission is to map out annual, organizational objectives, dictating the most important 3-5 goals that the company wants to achieve in the coming year.

 Senior leaders should set aside enough time to give these goals serious thought.
 After all, you're mapping the future direction of the company, below which every team member will align.
-This isn’t just another 11am meeting squeezed in on a Thursday before running to lunch.
+This meeting isn't just another 11am meeting squeezed in on a Thursday before running to lunch.
 Companies often set aside a full day or more, including hosting the planning session outside the traditional office environment, at a team offsite.
 If the team is working remote, give executives plenty of notice to block off several hours for an interruption-free online meeting.

 > [!TIP]
 > Mindset: To paint a picture of the mindset needed for these goals, imagine hosting a lavish New Year’s Eve party for all of your employees, and all the departments are celebrating the massive success you’ve had this year.
 The clock is winding down, and in the 5 minutes you have before the end of the year, you’re going to address the crowd and summarize the goals you’ve achieved.